 - Don’t Dry-Boil the Kettle

-Constantly dry-boiling the kettle will damage its internal heating elements.
-This could cause it to malfunction.
-You can avoid this by ensuring that there is always enough water inside the kettle when you use it.
+Constantly dry-boiling the kettle will damage its internal heating elements, which could cause it to malfunction.
+So, please ensure that there is always enough water inside the kettle when you use it.

 - Avoid Mineral Build-Up

-Leaving leftover water in the kettle after it has finished boiling is one of the quickest ways for minerals to build up inside the unit.
-This is especially true if you live in a hard water area.
-To avoid the mineral build-up, empty the kettle of unused water after each boil.
+In my experience, leaving leftover water in the kettle after it has finished boiling is one of the quickest ways for minerals to build up inside the unit, especially if you live in a hard water area.
+To avoid mineral build-up, empty the kettle of unused water after each boil.